alekskimeu/my-portfolio/data/posts/my-first-ever-hackathon.md

 |:--:|
 | *Myself, Steve & Christine presenting our prototype* |

 The time is September 2017.
 I was a 3rd year in <b>Maseno University</b> majoring in <b>IT</b>.
-At that time, the <b>Health IT project</b> from <b>University of Nairobi</b> in collaboration with our University had organized a 3 day Hackathon with cool prizes for the top 3 teams.
+At that time, the <b>Health IT project team</b> from <b>University of Nairobi</b> in collaboration with our University had organized a 3 day Hackathon with cool prizes for the top 3 teams.

 The goal of the Hackathon was to introduce the participants to Health Systems used in Kenya, specifically the [DHIS2](https://dhis2.org/), and to have the participants work on prototypes to try and address some of the shortcomings of the system.